When A Postnuptial Agreement Is On Target

 A postnuptial agreement (postnup) can ensure that you agree about what would happen in case of a divorce or other potential life changes ahead.
 We can help you coordinate your postnuptial marital property realignment with your long-range financial planning and estate plan.

 Our family law attorneys have a great deal of experience advising high-asset couples as they revise premarital contracts or anticipate divorce.
 Clients with asset portfolios ranging from $500,000 to more than $100 million rely on our proven skills advising on complex marital assets.

 Let Us Help You Map Out Your Postnup Strategy

 If a postnuptial agreement will meet your needs, we are ready to help you negotiate and formalize an effective contract.
-Call our law offices at 702.583.6867 or 888-466-1340 toll free or inquire by email to request a consultation with an attorney.
+Call our law office at 702-583-6867 or inquire by email to request a consultation with an attorney.